AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started-rtp-/rtp-tag-implementation/implementing-rtp-using-tealium-tag-manager.md

    >**Important Steps**
    >
    >
-   >Remove the <!-- RTP tag --> &nbsp;and <!-- End of RTP tag --> tags from the code you place in this file.
+   >Remove the <!-- RTP tag -->  and <!-- End of RTP tag --> tags from the code you place in this file.
    >
    >
    >Remove any <script type='text/javascript'> and </script> tags from the code you place in this file.